kaionline/Seeed_Ardupy_Sketchbook/grove_hall_sensor/README.md

 - [Grove - Holl Sensor](https://www.seeedstudio.com/Grove-Hall-Sensor-p-965.html)

 ## Usage Example
-You can try to get close to the sensor with a magnet, which only identifies the magnetundefineds south pole.
+You can try to get close to the sensor with a magnet.
-If you want to try to detect the north pole of the magnet, you can turn the back of the sensor against the magnet.

 ```python
 from grove import grove_hall_sensor